 - Privacy as needed

-To find out more about the programs offered through Emerge Equine, visit our website at http://www.emerge-equine.com
+To find out specific programs offered through Emerge Equine check out our services.

 The Anxiety Treatment Centre; http://anxietytreatmentexperts.com/equine-assisted-therapy/